UniversalDependencies/UD_Swedish-Talbanken/README.md

   - This release adds rule-based annotations of Interrogatives, Conditionals, Existentials, and NPN (noun-preposition-noun) constructions on the head of the respective phrase, plus construction elements.
   - The UCxn v1 notation and categories are documented [here](https://github.com/LeonieWeissweiler/UCxn/blob/main/docs/UCxn-v1.pdf).

+From v2.15 to v2.16
+- Fixed errors in the annotation of "vara" (be) as AUX vs. VERB.
+- Removed "behöva" (need) from the inventory of auxiliaries.

 <pre>
 === Machine readable metadata ==============
 Data available since: UD v1.0